-All Critical Care Selective experiences are mandatory, and any absence must be recorded via the absence tracking system.
-To submit an absence request please use Formsite.
+All selective experiences are mandatory, and any absence must be recorded via the absence tracking system.
+To submit an absence request, please use Formsite.
 Excused absences will be remediated as deemed appropriate by the selective director.
-Please see Section B for the University of Arizona College of Medicine - Phoenix (COM-P) attendance policies.
+Please see section B for the University of Arizona College of Medicine - Phoenix (COM-P) attendance policies.